"Who is 'her'?" I asked, furrowing my eyebrows.

 I walked over to the bed and sat down again, Hook's cold blue eyes following my every movement.
 I looked away in embarassment.
 Suddenly I felt a warm hand on my cheek, and I jumped, jerking my head to the side to see Hook staring at me with an intense look on his face.
 I felt his thumb caress my cheek, and I could feel my cheeks heating up even more.
 He slowly moved forward, his face tilted slightly to the side.
 It took me a moment to realize what he was doing, but when I did, I jerked away, pushing his hand away from my face.

 An angry look passed over Hook's face, and he grabbed my shoulder, pulling me towards him.
 I turned my face away from him just in time and his lips landed on my cheek instead of my lips.
-I felt a deep disgust for him welling up in the pit of my stomach, and I reeled my hand back before sending it flying across his cheek.
+My heart began to race as the first fluttering's of panic welled up in the pit of my stomach, and I reeled my hand back before sending it flying across his cheek.

 Hook looked dazed for a minute, but quickly regained composure…or at least, as composed as he had been before I slapped him.
 Suddenly, a dazed look passed over his face again, and he started to sway backwards.
 Despite everything, I still reached out to grab his shoulders and steady him.
 His eyes suddenly rolled back to the back of his head and he went limp.
 His body fell forward and his head landed on my lap before I could catch him.
 His eyes were closed, and his whole face was red, but when I felt for a pulse I found one, and his breathing was regular, even if somewhat shallow.
 Well, at least he couldn't do anymore harm now that he was passed out.
 Maybe he'd wake up in a better mood…then again, Captain Hook was hardly ever in an agreeable mood.